Nike-Inc/gradle-localstack/README.md

 | [com.avast.gradle.docker-compose](https://plugins.gradle.org/plugin/com.avast.gradle.docker-compose) | Avast Docker-Compose Gradle Plugin

 ## Getting Started
-The plugin can be applied with the `buildscript` syntax or the plugin DSL.
+The plugin can be applied with the buildscript syntax or the plugin DSL.
+For more information on applying the plugin and available plugin versions please refer to the [Gradle Plugin Portal](https://plugins.gradle.org/plugin/com.nike.pdm.localstack).

 ### Applying the Plugin with BuildScript Syntax
 ```